-Starting in 1900, the American Ornithologist’s Union along with other conservationists made efforts to save the species, but it was too late.
+Starting in 1900, the American Ornithologist’s Union, along with other conservationists, attempted to save the species, but it was too late.
 Few of the birds that were located and captured fared well in captivity, and those that survived were hard-pressed to reproduce.
 On September 1st, 1914, the last known passenger pigeon passed away at her home in the Cincinnati Zoological Garden.
 Her name was Martha, and she was 29 years old.

 Named after Martha Washington, Martha the pigeon was hatched in captivity in 1885.
 Her attempts to breed were unsuccessful, and she was finally sent to retire peacefully in the Cincinnati Zoo in 1902.
 By 1907, she was the only passenger pigeon left, and became quite the zoo celebrity.
 Her last years were spent basking in the glow of thousands of visitors.

 When Martha finally joined the rest of her pigeon people in the great big sky above the sky, the zoo leapt into action.
 Her corpse was quickly whisked away to the Cincinnati Ice Company where she was frozen into a 300-lb. block of ice, and then it was off to the Smithsonian by express train.
 Once she arrived, she was skinned, stuffed, and her insides were dissected and then relocated to the National Museum of Natural History.